Scaling Enhancement in Distributed Quantum Sensing via Bidirectional Causal Routing: Results

-where $\mathcal{N}_{f}=\langle f|i\rangle/\Vert\langle f|\hat{U}_{\mathrm{exp}}|i\rangle|\psi_{i}\rangle\Vert$ is the normalization factor, $\Vert\langle f|\hat{U}_{\mathrm{exp}}|i\rangle|\psi_{i}\rangle\Vert^{2}$ is the success probability of post-selection and
+where $\mathcal{N}_{f}=\langle f|i\rangle/\Vert\langle f|\hat{U}_{\mathrm{exp}}|i\rangle|\psi_{i}\rangle\Vert$ is the normalization factor, $\mathcal{P}_{\mathrm{W}}=\Vert\langle f|\hat{U}_{\mathrm{exp}}|i\rangle|\psi_{i}\rangle\Vert^{2}\approx\varepsilon^{2}$ is the success probability of post-selection and

 is the weak value.
-Theoretically, this imaginary weak value transforms the nonlinear spatial displacement of the probe state into a nonlinear momentum shift.
+The imaginary weak value maps the propagation-induced position displacement, whose response contains a quadratic contribution in $M$, onto an amplified transverse-momentum shift.
 As a result, the amplified signal can be extracted through a transverse momentum measurement on the final probe state.
 In practice, this can be implemented in an optical system by employing a Fourier lens and positioning a quadcell photodetector (QPD) at its focal plane.
-Theoretically, the corresponding measurement operator is given by
+Accordingly, the transverse position measured at the focal plane is proportional to the input transverse momentum, with effective observable

-where $\hat{U}_{f}=\exp(-\mathrm{i}k\hat{X}^{2}/2f)$ is the quadratic phase front given by the Fourier lens, $f$ is the focal length and $\hat{U}_{z=f}=\exp(-\mathrm{i}f\hat{P}^{2}/2k)$ denotes the propagation from the lens to the QPD.
+where $\hat{U}_{f}=\exp(-\mathrm{i}k\hat{X}^{2}/2f)$ is the quadratic phase transformation imparted by the Fourier lens, $f$ is the focal length and $\hat{U}_{z=f}=\exp(-\mathrm{i}f\hat{P}^{2}/2k)$ denotes the propagation from the lens to the QPD.
 Therefore, this setup measures the average momentum of the final probe state, and the mean value and standard deviation of this measurement can be calculated separately as